numso/atom-covalent/README.md

 #Atom-Covalent

 Saw the [atom-firepad] project and loved it.
 There were a couple quirks though.
 When I dug into the code to fix them, I found it was all coffeescript :(.
-I'm creating a new project so I 1) can learn how to make atom packages and 2) don't have to deal with coffeescript.
+I'm creating a new project so that

+1. I can learn how to make atom packages and
+2. I don't have to deal with coffeescript.

 After that, I do want to take it a lot farther than the current firepad package has gone.

 Name comes from this [post] by [bisma].
 Thanks!